igaponov/powerline-server/README.md

 # Introduction
 Powerline is an open, social, streamlined mobile app and web platform that makes it easier for people to change their world through individual or collective action at the local and global levels.
 Think of it as Twitter/Yammer for democracy or as a community network for civil society (a.k.a. the non-profit and activist space).

-Learn more through the [Detailed Overview](https://assembly.com/powerline/posts/the-detailed-overview).
-For new contributors and general questions, check out the [FAQ](https://assembly.com/powerline/posts/faq)

 ## Open Source
-Powerline is now open source under the AGPL license for development with the Assembly community.
+Powerline is now open source under the AGPLv3 license.
 Powerline runs as a SaaS application – there is a free “mission” tier as well as paid upgrade plans.
-With the Assembly platform, all generated revenue from the product is funneled into the project and it's contributors.
-After subtracting hosting costs and other expenses, 10% goes to Assembly as a fee and the rest is distributed back to project contributors via Assembly based on their ownership (determined by their project contributions).

-By contributing to Powerline, you’re making a difference for a fun open source project with a real world-changing mission and, unlike traditional OSS, you’re earning your fair share of the profits, too.
-To get started simply join us on our [Assembly Project Page](https://assembly.com/powerline).
+By contributing to Powerline, you’re making a difference for a fun open source project with a real world-changing mission.

+##API Reference Documentation
+Please contact @jterps08 or @austinpapp

+## Contributing
+Want to help build an amazing product?
+There’s a lot happening with Powerline and we welcome help wherever we can get it.
+Help build a new feature, improve the user experience, or contribute to our marketing efforts.

+Here’s how to get started:
+* Introduce yourself to the team in our GitHub
+* Understand our core principles
+* Take a look at our open Issues
+* Fork us
+* Work with @jterps08 or @austinpapp on the issue on a separate branch
+* Submit your pull request and we'll merge it and deploy in the next release

+Powerline is built with the following technologies:
+* Backend Server: LAMP stack, Symfony2, Doctrine2, RabbitMQ
+* Mobile Apps: PhoneGap, AngularJS, Ionic
+* Frontend Web: AngularJS

+## Branching
+Our branching strategy is straightforward and well documented .
+For a detailed look please see [A successful Branching Model](http://nvie.com/posts/a-successful-git-branching-model/).

+### Branches
+* develop - Our main branch for all features
+* master - Production ready code
+* feature - Your feature branch (temporary branch)
+* release-*, hotfix-* - temporary branches

+## Documentation
+**Work in progress.
+Please help us build our documentation!**

 ## Server DEV Setup